LinuxBeaver/LinuxBeaver/README.md

 https://www.gimp.org/downloads/devel/

 ### JUNE 20th 2024 41 plugins of mine updated so they no longer crash GIMP 2.99.19+ (GIMP 3) on close.
 Before these plugins would trigger an error warning when closing GIMP 3 beta.
 You can update these 41 plugins here by overwriting all binaries of the previous ones you had.
-This includes win and linux binaries and source code in one place.
-Not all plugins are considered "top plugins" I only did this to make sure no one has the crash.
+This includes source code and win and linux binaries in one place.

 https://github.com/LinuxBeaver/LinuxBeaver/releases/download/Gimp_GEGL_Plugins_download_page/june_19th2024_41_gegl_plugins_fixed_crash_on_close.zip